fahad19/frint-css-poc/README.md

 # frint-css-poc

-> PoC for CSS in JS with Frint
+> PoC for CSS-in-JS with Frint

 ## Goals